semojaw/IntegratedVehicleModelDocumentation/README.md

 ## Other Repository Attachments
 - `MainScript* .html` – Main simulation Live scripts converted to HTML with example outputs in different scenarios and configurations.
 Unfortunately, the plots in HTML are not viewed in Github, so download the HTML file and open it outside Github to review them.

-## Images sources and used references
+## Figures sources and some used references
 - [1] Paper: Adaptive-robust friction compensation in a hybrid brake-by-wire actuator (DOI: 10.1177/0959651813507562)
 - [2] Georg Rill, Abel Arrieta Castro - Road Vehicle Dynamics: Fundamentals and Modeling with MATLAB
 - [3] Paper: A New Method to Evaluate Bump Steer and Steering Influence on Kinematic Roll and Pitch Axes for All Independent Suspension Types.(SAE Technical Paper)